Last Updated on October 5, 2020

 Broadly, a real estate option is a specially designed contract provision between a buyer and a seller.
 The seller offers the buyer the option to buy a property by a specified period of time at a fixed price.
 The buyer purchases the option to buy or not buy the property by the end of the holding period.

 By having an option on a piece of real estate property, you have the exclusive right to either buy that property or not to buy it.
 The choice (option) is yours.

 It is an exclusive right.
 That means that no one else can buy or sell that particular Real Estate property during the term of your option.
 It can be a lot, a house, a condo apartment, a store, a factory, or warehouse.

 During the period of your option, the owner keeps paying all of the inherent costs of the property, taxes, assessments, upkeep & maintenance.
-S/He also collects the rent.
+S/he also collects the rent.
 In many cases, you as a tenant can get an option to purchase your rental property from the owner.
-How?

 How to Buy a Real Estate Option